-While all states have provisions in their laws that allow for grand juries, roughly half of the states don't use them.
-Courts often use preliminary hearings prior to criminal trials which are adversarial in nature.
-As with grand juries, preliminary hearings are meant to determine whether there is enough evidence, or probable cause, to indict a criminal suspect.
+While all states have provisions in their laws that allow for grand juries, about half of the states don't use them unless there is a serious felony charge.
+Courts often use preliminary hearings before adversarial criminal trials.
+As with grand juries, preliminary hearings determine whether there is enough evidence for a criminal suspect to stand trial.

 The Grand Jury's Decision and a Prosecutor's Discretion

-Grand juries do not need a unanimous decision from all members to indict, but it does need a supermajority of 2/3 or 3/4 agreement for an indictment (depending on the jurisdiction).
-Even though a grand jury may not choose to indict, a prosecutor may still bring the defendant to trial if she thinks she has a strong enough case.
-However, the grand jury proceedings are often a valuable test run for prosecutors in making the decision to bring the case.
+If a grand jury chooses not to indict, a prosecutor may still bring the defendant to trial if they think there is a strong enough case.
+But it will be an uphill battle.
+Grand jury proceedings are often a valuable test run for prosecutors in deciding to bring a case.

-How Does a Grand Jury Work in Your State?
+Questions About How a Grand Jury Works in Your State?
 Get Answers from an Expert